Nevenall/monsters/The Gibberer.md

 When you are infected by the gibbering madness, roll + INT.
 On a 10+ you hear a secret.
-On a 7-9 you hear a secret you wish you had not.
+On a 7-9 you hear a secret and are infected by madness.
-On a miss you hear a secret just before the madness takes you.
+On a miss you will slowly transform into a Gibberer.

 ## Instinct

-Infect others.
+Infect other beings with the Gibbering madness.

 ## Secret